Heritage asset: Accounting definition

 A tangible asset with historical, artistic, scientific, technological, geophysical or environmental qualities that is held and maintained principally for its contribution to knowledge and culture.

 Heritage assets are accounted for as a distinct category because their value is unlikely to be fully reflected in a financial value or price.
-Many are unique, meaning their value may increase, rather than depreciate, even if the physical condition deteriorates.
+Many are unique, meaning their value may increase, rather than depreciate, even if their physical condition deteriorates.
 Also, heritage assets may incur high costs to maintain them and their life might be measured in hundreds of years.

-Heritage assets are often described as ‘inalienable’, because the holder cannot sell or dispose of them without external consent.
-These restrictions may be formed in law, for example, trust law relating to a charity’s governing documents.
+Heritage assets are often described as 'inalienable', because the holder cannot sell or dispose of them without external consent.
+These restrictions may be formed in law, for example, trust law relating to a charity's governing documents.
 Some argue that inalienability means that assets held in trust are not actually assets of the organisation that holds them.
 However, the UK Financial Reporting Council states that inalienable assets meet the definition of an asset because they may be used to generate income (e.g. attracting visitors to a museum) and have service potential.

 The UK government publishes a list of heritage assets that are tax exempt.

 Planning definition

-The term ‘heritage asset’ is used in the UK to describe a range of geographical components of the historic environment which have been positively identified as having a degree of significance meriting consideration in planning decisions.
+The term 'heritage asset' is used in the UK to describe a range of geographical components of the historic environment which have been positively identified as having a degree of significance meriting consideration in planning decisions.

 These include listed buildings; old buildings that are not listed but still have local historical importance; scheduled monuments; war memorials; historic wreck sites; parks; historic gardens; conservation areas, archaeological sites and so on.
 They also include places and properties that are not formally protected through the designation system, and certain historic landscapes.
 The term 'heritage asset' is often used as a convenient collective term for all these items.

-Not all heritage assets are legally protected through the designation system.